 - Several Science Business Grant Programs are administered by the North Carolina Office of Science and Technology.

 - The SBTDC supports six Inception Micro-Angel Funds (IMAF) across the state.
 These funds provide $50,000 to $125,000 in early seed-stage capital to emerging technology-based businesses.
 Funds are up and running in the Triad, East, West and Coastal Piedmont regions; funds are under development for the Triangle and Coastal regions.

 - First Flight Venture Center (FFVC) is a technology incubator located in the heart of the Research Triangle Park.
 The FFVC mission is to increase the number of technology companies originating in or relocating to North Carolina; its Web site lists loan and other financial resources.

 - Golden LEAF Foundation.
-The Golden LEAF Foundation was created in 1999 to administer half of North Carolina's share of the master settlement agreement with cigarette manufacturers.
-The not-for-profit foundation is helping transform formerly tobacco-dependent economies through grants in agriculture, economic development and workforce preparedness, as well as educational assistance.
+The Golden LEAF Foundation is a not-for-profit foundation that helps transform formerly tobacco-dependent economies through grants in agriculture, economic development and workforce preparedness, as well as educational assistance.

 - The N.C.
-Biotechnology Center has a low-interest loan program for biotechnology-related businesses.
+Biotechnology Center has several Business Loan & Growth Programs for biotechnology-related businesses.

 - N.C.
 Community Development Initiative.
 Since its founding in 1994, the Institute has channeled more than $65 million to local Community Development Corporations, resulting in more than $358 million of completed local development projects.
 Financial programs include grants, loans and equity investments.

-- N.C.
-Minority Support Center.
+- The Support Center.
 Assists with funding available through Community Development Credit Unions.